joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 It is easy to wind up in a binary world when reasoning about end-to-end vs hop-by-hop.
 Especially when considering access control.
 In systems that are fully hop-by-hop, the central service is in full control.
 In systems that are fully end-to-end, the end nodes are in full control.

 We have talked about why you might not want to give full control to a central server.
 There are also cases where you don't want full control in the end nodes either.
+An example could be an enterprise communication platform where a decentralized security model with elevated control for middle managers could be desired.

 Take a look at the picture below.
 This picture illustrates the differences between centralized, decentralized and distributed systems.

 ![Trust Models]({{ site.url }}/images/trust-model.jpg)

-We solve this using delegated access control, making a combination of distributed, decentralized and centralized trust models possible.
+We solve the binary situation by using delegated access control, making a combination of distributed, decentralized and centralized trust models possible.

-Delegated access control is...
+Delegated access control is a concept where an end-node can voluntairily delegate permission of key sharing to any other node.
+If an emplyee delegates the decryption key responsibility to the nearest manager, that manager gains the posibillity to let other employees access the data.
+Another example is an IoT sensor which should not have any say in who can access the information.
+That sensor can delegate the access control to the sensor owner or a group of owners.

 ## Example Use Cases